CalCOFI/rCRUX/README.md

 ```

-*Note that using default parameters only 1047 hits are returned from NCBI's primer blast (as of 9-25-22).*
+**Note** that using default parameters only 1047 hits are returned from NCBI's primer blast (as of 9-25-22).
+Returns hit sizes and contents are varible depending on parameters and database updates

 Two output .csv files are automatically created at this path based on the arguments passed to get_seeds_remote.
 One includes taxonomy the other does not.